Carr of York's original design for the North Facade from "Vitruvius Britannicus"

 The Music Room ceiling, with roundels painted by Angelica Kaufmann and Antonio Zucchi.

 The Chippendale Minerva and Diana Commode

 The 1990s reproduction of the Harewood Chippendale Minerva and Diana Commode, today at Newby Hall.

-Earlier Houses: Gawthorpe Hall, a large Elizabethan manor house built circa 1480, stood between Harewood House and the Stables; this house was completely demolished in 1773, once Harewood House had been completed.
-The ruins of the Grade I-listed Harewood Castle, built in the mid-12th century and occupied until the 16th century, are northeast of Harewood House.
+Earlier Houses: Gawthorpe Hall, a large Elizabethan manor house built circa 1480, stood between Harewood House and the Stables; this house was completely demolished in 1771, once Harewood House had been completed.
+The ruins of the Grade I-listed Harewood Castle, built in the mid-12th century by Robert de Lisle and occupied until the 16th century, are northeast of Harewood House.

-Built / Designed For: Edwin Lascelles, Lord Harewood.
+Built / Designed For: Edwin Lascelles, 1st Baron Harewood.